My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 As its name implies, the Belgian draft horse originates in Belgium.
 It is one of the strongest of the heavy horse breeds.

-In Myanmar, a white paste is made from branches of the orange jessamine tree (Murraya paniculata), locally called thanaka.
-This paste protects the skin against the sun and also makes it smooth.
+In Myanmar, a white paste, called thanaka, is made from branches of the orange jessamine tree (Murraya paniculata).
+This paste is applied to the face of women and children to protect the skin against the sun.
+It also makes the skin smooth.

 Children in central Myanmar with thanaka paste applied to their face.
 (Photos copyright © by Kaj Halberg)

-The brown-patched kangaroo lizard (Otocryptis wiegmanni) is an agamid lizard, which is endemic to Sri Lanka, where it lives in forests of the wet zone and lower mountains, up to an altitude of 1,300 m.
+A smaller Sri Lankan agamid, which is endemic to the island, is the brown-patched kangaroo lizard (Otocryptis wiegmanni).
+It lives in forests of the wet zone and lower mountains, up to an altitude of 1,300 m.
 The specific name was given in honour of German herpetologist Arend Friedrich August Wiegmann (1802-1841), who described numerous species of reptiles, 55 of which are still considered valid, and he also described several new species of amphibians.

 Brown-patched kangaroo lizard, Sinharaja Forest Reserve, south-western Sri Lanka.
 (Photo copyright © by Kaj Halberg)